-Communications Division staff will review and approve all requests contingent on surcharge reporting status.122 Upon approval, the service provider's Utility ID Number will be deactivated from the Commission systems.
+Communications Division staff will review and approve all requests contingent on surcharge reporting status.122146 Upon approval, the service provider's Utility ID Number will be deactivated from the Commission systems.

 7.1.3.
-Providers Changing Status After Conclusion of Migration Process

-Once the migration period concludes, interconnected VoIP service providers ceasing operations must adhere to the process outlined in Res.
+Providers Changing Status After Conclusion of Migration Process providers ceasing operations must adhere to the process outlined in Res.
 T-17723 if they no longer wish to operate in California.